cortex-js/cortexjs.io/src/_pages/mathlive-reference-commands.md

 #### `multline`

-The first line is left aligned, the last line is right aligned.
+The first line is left aligned, the last line is right aligned, and all the intermediate lines are centered.

 <div class='side-by-side'>